Carole J. Shay, LPC

-Carole has a BA in psychology/sociology from Whittier College, BS in environmental sciences from Sierra Nevada College, MSCP in Counseling Psychology from Alaska Pacific University, and is a licensed Psychological Counselor in Alaska.
+Carole has a BA in psychology/sociology from Whittier College, BS in environmental sciences from Sierra Nevada College, MSCP in Counseling Psychology from Alaska Pacific University, and is a Licensed Psychological Counselor (LPC) in Alaska.
 She has an extensive background with animals, both domestic and exotic, as a San Diego Zoo keeper, Project Wild and Project Wildlife volunteer, Veterinary Technician, and volunteer or employee for animal shelters in Alaska and California.
 As a clinical therapist, Carole incorporated service dogs and service dog training into her therapy with children, teens and adults in her own practice, Head, Heart & Tails, LLC, and as an employee of Alaska Children’s Services and Alaska Family Services.
 Carole has enjoyed traveling the world since college from China to Africa, most countries in Europe plus extensive travel in the United States.